jerichosy/gradle-spring-bot/README.md

 This invite link allows inviting your bot to a server, and enabling application commands from your bot.
 This template link does not provide any additional permissions or scopes.
 To create a fully customized link, discord offers an invite link builder on the developer applications page (Click into your bot application, and navigate to the "OAuth2" page)

 ## 📦 Dependency Managers
-Each project is duplicated in Maven and Gradle to show how to import Discord4J into your project with the package manager of your choice.
+This project uses Gradle but there are other [examples](https://github.com/Discord4J/example-projects) that show how to import Discord4J into your project using Maven instead.

 ## 📐 Spring Boot

-Discord4J is fully compatible with the Spring Boot framework, and a set of example projects are provided showcasing what is possible with Spring and Discord4J together; simplifying and/or removing boilerplate shown in the Discord4J-only projects.
+Discord4J is fully compatible with the Spring Boot framework, and this project showcases what is possible with Spring and Discord4J together; simplifying and/or removing boilerplate seen in Discord4J-only projects.

 ## 🧾 Logging

 * [Logging Docs](https://docs.discord4j.com/logging/)

 Discord4j utilizes the SLF4J logging API.
-In this set of example projects, a simple logback configuration is used to demonstrate basic logging to console.
+In this project, a simple logback configuration is used to demonstrate basic logging to console.

 ## 🌳 Minecraft